MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/set-locale-for-report-text-box-reporting-services.md

 ms.author: maggies
 ms.reviewer: saurkumar
 ---
-# Set the locale for a paginated report or text box (Power BI Report Builder)
+# Set translated labels for a paginated report parameter prompt (Power BI Report Builder)

 [!INCLUDE [applies-yes-report-builder-no-desktop](../../includes/applies-yes-report-builder-no-desktop.md)]

   The **Language** property on a Power BI paginated report or a text box contains the locale setting, which determines the default formats for displaying report data that differ by language and region, for example, date, currency, or number values.
 The **Language** property on a text box overrides the **Language** property on the report.
-If no value is specified for **Language**, Power BI Services uses the language setting of the browser for published reports.
+If no value is specified for **Language**, the Power BI service uses the language setting of the browser for published reports.
+By default, the Power BI language is the browser language, but you can overwrite that in the Power BI settings and use a fixed language.

  For HTML reports, you can override the default **Language** value and use the language specified by the HTTP header of the browser client by using the built-in field User!Language in an expression for the **Language** property of a report or a text box.